 A temperature field and particle cloud are the initial conditions for all models.
 The temperature field is defined by a uniform background temperature of 1600 K and plates with a half-space cooling temperature gradient.
-The viscosity of the background and plates is calculated using equation 1, subject to cutoffs.
+The viscosity of the background and plates is calculated using Eq.
+(1), subject to cutoffs.

 The surface of each model is comprised of two plates.
 The initial downgoing plate begins 20 km from the left wall.
-It extends to the center of the box (the initial trench) and then follows a path with radius of curvature 400 km into the mantle to a depth of 200 km.
+It extends to the center of the box (the initial trench) and then follows a path with radius of curvature 400 km at the surface of the slab into the mantle to a depth of 200 km.

 The overriding plate occupies the right side of the box, from 20 km right of the trench to 200 km short of the right wall.
-The boundary conditions are reflecting along the sides of the model domain, free slip at the top and no slip along the bottom.
+The boundary conditions reflect along the sides of the model domain, free slip at the top and no slip along the bottom.

-15 2.3 The surface
+2.3 The surface

-These models use a pseudo free surface in the form of a low density layer at the top of the model called sticky air (Schmeling et al., 2008).
-The viscosity of the air is 10^{18} Pas, ten times lower than the minimum allowed viscosity of the mantle material.
+These models use a pseudo-free surface in the form of a low density layer at the top of the model called sticky air (Schmeling et al., 2008).
+The viscosity of the air is 10^{18} Pa s, 10 times lower than the minimum allowed viscosity of the mantle material.

-To promote 1-sided subduction (Crameri et al., 2012b) the top 8 km of the mantle material is a layer of weak crust, which has a lower yield strength as described above.
+To promote one-sided subduction (Crameri et al., 2012b), the top 8 km of the mantle material is a layer of weak crust, which has a lower yield strength as described above.
 The material accommodates the plastic deformation of the bending plate (Capitanio et al., 2009).

-2.4 Radius of Curvature
+2.4 Radius of curvature